app-hibrida-wpf-aspnet-webview2

 }

-Integrate Controllers
+Integrate controllers

 In general, the preferred way to add logic to an ASP.NET app is through Controllers, which manage the endpoints.

-For the example, in addition to the traditional WeatherForecastController (which is always used as an example) I have added this one
+For the example, in addition to the traditional WeatherForecastController (which is always used as an example) I added this one

 using Microsoft.AspNetCore.Mvc;